prototypo/persistenturls/README.txt

 Execute a start script to start the server.
 Open your browser to http://localhost/ listed in console output.
 Click the register link and fill in the form using the ID "admin".
 Follow the instructions to register and login.

-Click the home link at the top and then click the edit link.
+Click the Persistent URLs link at the left and then click the edit tab.
 In the edit screen click on the chevrons to create a new domain origin.
 Fill in the form to create a PURL authority that will be served by this server.
 Once a domain has been created assign it to the server, save the changes.
 This process may take a few moments, please be patient.

 Click on the top level domain to continue to create the PURL hierarchy.